Your playbook to and through college

 4. Is the scholarship renewable for all 4 years?

-5. What are the academic and athletic requirements to keep the scholarship?
+5. What are the requirements to keep the scholarship?

 6. What happens if I get injured?

-1. Does your school offer academic/merit scholarships to international students?
+1. Do you offer merit scholarships to international students?

 2. Can I combine athletic and academic scholarships?

-4. What is the total cost of attendance for international students?
+4. What is the total cost of attendance?

-5. Are there any additional fees for international students?
+5. Are there additional fees for international students?

 1. Can I work on campus?
 How much can I earn?